Louis Chiron: Driving career

-Chiron retired in 1938, and World War II curtailed motor racing a year later.
+Chiron retired from racing in 1938, and World War II curtailed motor racing a year later.
 When racing resumed after the War, he came out of retirement and drove a Talbot-Lago to victory in two French Grands Prix.

 According to a Los Angeles Times review of fellow driver Hellé Nice's biography, Chiron accused her, at a 1949 party in Monaco to celebrate the first postwar Monte Carlo Rally, of "collaborating with the Nazis".
 The review says biographer Miranda Seymour is "circumspect on Nice's guilt".
 A review of the same book in The New York Times says Nice was accused of being a "Gestapo agent"; that Seymour "rebuts" the charge; and that it made Nice "unemployable".
 Seymour's book says that in a letter to Antony Noghes, the head of the Monte Carlo Rally committee, Hellé Nice "protested her innocence"; that she told him she would appeal to the Monaco court unless Chiron wrote an apology; that no letter from Chiron has been found; and that the court has no record of such a case between 1949 and 1955.

+Chiron took part in the first ever Formula One World Championship season in 1950, as a factory Maserati driver.
+At his home Grand Prix of Monaco he finished in third, at age 50, the only points scoring finish of his career.

-Paired with the Swiss driver Ciro Basadonna, Chiron won the 1954 Monte Carlo Rally, and achieved podium finishes in the fifteen Formula One races he entered that year.
+Paired with the Swiss driver Ciro Basadonna, Chiron won the 1954 Monte Carlo Rally.
 His last race was in 1955, when he took a Lancia D50 to sixth place in the Monaco Grand Prix a few weeks before his 56th birthday, becoming the oldest driver to compete in a Formula One race.
 He is also the oldest driver ever to have entered for a Formula One race, taking part in practice for the 1958 Monaco Grand Prix when he was 58.